 Step 2: You will reach a window named “Backup and Restore (Windows 7)”.
 On the top left-hand corner, select the option “Create a system image”

 After this step, the system might ask you to create a system repair disc.
-Since, this function is no longer required with the availability of bootable USB flash drive, you can simply click on No.
+Since this function is no longer required with the availability of a bootable USB flash drive, you can simply click on No.

-Step 6: After the completion of process, click on close button.
-Now, you have all your data backed up in external hard drive.
+Step 6: After the completion of the process, click on the close button.
+Now, you have all your data backed up in an external hard drive.

 Method 3: Cloud (Internet) Backup method

 You can also backup all your essential data, in a cloud storage system.
 The greatest advantage of the cloud storage system is that you can easily access your data across multiple devices.
 The backup and recovery processes are also easy and simple.

 How to Backup your Data using Cloud Backup?

 Step 1: If you want to opt for a cloud backup method, the first step would be to choose the right cloud storage service for yourself.
 For this, you have a wide range of options available, some of the most popular being, Google Drive, Dropbox, and OneDrive.

 You can choose the best service for you, based on supported platforms, price, and storage space available.
 You may also opt for an in-built cloud storage solution that comes with your device.